Peliha-ip/Burrowed-Bonds/README.md

 - Dogs spawn in villages
 - Torchflowers now emit light
 - Renaming a cat "Miss" will change its texture
+- Vultures will circle around where the player last died.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, and a ground sloth on a lead)